rossant/galry/dev/future/api.md

 =========

 The interface will be portable, i.e. not tied to Python.
-Using and object-oriented paradigm may help to achieve this goal.
+Using and object-oriented paradigm may help achieving this goal.

 The low-level interface is a thin wrapper on top of OpenGL, with less boilerplate code than pure OpenGL calls.
 It could be used in other